Jerma985: Twitch

 Jerma did not fully transition into Twitch streaming until 2016.
 He primarily streamed video games (such as The Sims) while interacting with viewers in the chat.
 His streams were heavily comedically driven, often involving physical sketches or interplay with the virtual audience.
 After transitioning to Twitch as a main platform, he became well known for his "unconventional streams" and green screen performances, which fans used to edit comedic videos, gaining notoriety for his distinctive and atypical live streaming formats and viewer interaction.

 On September 21, 2019, Jerma hosted a real-life "robot carnival" stream that used viewer-controlled robots, allowing members of the live stream chat to control the aim in carnival games such as ring toss and dunk tank.

 In March 2021, Jerma hosted a real-life archaeology and geology stream with a paleontologist from the Nevada Science Center.
 In the stream, he "unearthed" Grotto Beasts!, a fictitious trading card game from the 1990s based on Pokémon.
 The cards were produced in collaboration with multiple artists.
 Fans played along with the joke, producing fan art in the form of found footage-style art, such as a website for the card game made to resemble a GeoCities webpage from the 1990s.
-In early 2022, he donated $10,000 to the Nevada Science Center.

 In August 2021, Jerma began his real-life The Sims-inspired "Dollhouse" streams, which he described as his "biggest project yet".
 The first of three streams, entitled The Jerma985 Dollhouse, was aired on August 18, 2021, and began with a prerecorded video of Jerma choosing his outfit.
 The streams allowed viewers to control Jerma's actions through voting and suggestions, similar to the way one would control a Sims character: keeping him fed, happy, healthy and energetic, leading to a primarily improvised plot and series of events.
 The Dollhouse series is notable for its high production value, as well as the level of control that viewers were allowed to have over the events of the stream.
-These streams used a combination of visual effects and a real set in order to portray a scene similar to that of the Sims series.